-If you often make mistakes in SC because you think the GMAT Subjunctive verbs are weird and difficult to comprehend, follow this article – GMAT Verbal SC- Subjunctive Verbs Practice Question #1
+If you often make mistakes in SC because you think Subjunctive verbs are weird and difficult to comprehend, follow this article – https://blog.gmatwhiz.com/subjunctive-verb-definition-features-uses/

 Question –